 In Catholicism, it's All Saints Day, or All Hallows, or Hallowmas - Hallowe'en is, of course, the evening before Hallowmas -- a day to commemorate everyone who has died and gone to heaven.
 In Mexico, families tend to the graves of their ancestors and honour them with offerings.
 Little sugar skulls replace the real heads the Aztecs might have offered, while flowers, food and drink are also popular.

-We are marking today with a Oaxaca Old-Fashioned, named for the Mexican city where Día de Muertos is most celebrated.
-Laced with tequila and mezcal, it may not raise the dead but it will certainly lift your spirits.
+We are marking today with a Obituario, a riff on the classic Obituary.
+Still, you may prefer a Oaxaca Old-Fashioned, named for the Mexican city where Día de Muertos is most celebrated.
+Both cocktails are laced with tequila and mezcal, and while they may not raise the dead, they will certainly lift your spirits.
 For other fitting cocktails for today, and indeed tomorrow, perhaps check our 20 best Tequila cocktails and our 20 best Mezcal cocktails.

 The dominant red wine grape variety from the north of Greece steps into the global wine map with its very own day.
 Xinomavro as a multi-dynamic variety can be found in different types and styles of wines, sometimes classic-rustic and sometimes modern-innovative.